 Email Netiquette Rules

-- Subject Line.
-Use a descriptive subject line.
+Use a subject topic line.

 Email Network Etiquette

-So, email from a company domain is company property.
+Hence, email from a company domain is company property.
 Gmail and Outlook exemplify this with advertising.

-Messages can easily be copied, forwarded, or sent to the wrong address.
+Last, messages are easy to copy, forwarded, or sent to the wrong address.
 The ‘reply all‘ button responds to the sending address, cc and bcc addresses.